RSEI and TRI Emissions Data

 Toxic Substances Control Act (TSCA) Chemical Data Reporting (CDR): Database containing reporting on basic exposure-related information on the types, quantities and uses of chemical substances produced domestically and imported into the United States.
 It constitutes the most comprehensive source of basic screening-level, exposure-related information on chemicals available to EPA, and is used by the Agency to protect the public from potential chemical risks.
 In 2016, manufacturers (including importers) reported data for more than 8,000 chemicals.

 Greenhouse Gas Reporting Program (GHGRP): Program that collects annual greenhouse gas information from large industrial facilities from the top emitting sectors of the U.S. economy.
-The GHGRP has four years of data for most sectors and is available in various formats on the GHGRP website and through Envirofacts.
-In 2017, more than 8,000 facilities reported to the GHGRP.
+The GHGRP has nine years of data for most sectors and is available in various formats on the GHGRP website and through Envirofacts.
+In 2019, more than 8,000 facilities reported to the GHGRP.

 Emergency Planning and Community Right-to-Know Act (EPCRA) programs: EPCRA was created in 1986 to help communities plan for emergencies involving hazardous substances by requiring hazardous chemical emergency planning by federal, state and local governments, Indian tribes, and industry and industry reporting on the storage, use and releases of hazardous chemicals to federal, state, and local governments.